 Bill trained as an actor at the Royal Conservatoire of Scotland (then RSAMD).
 After several years of professional work on stage, screen and radio, he began to teach Performing Arts at Coatbridge College.
-He joined the Centre for Voice in Performance at the Conservatoire in 2007, after engaging in further voice work with Nadine George of Voice Studio International.
-He received his accreditation as an approved teacher of the work in 2012, and is one of only 14 in the world.
+He joined the Centre for Voice in Performance at the Conservatoire in 2007 and after engaging in further voice work with Nadine George of Voice Studio International, he became an accredited teacher in 2012.

 Bill also has an active interest in physical theatre and has trained with East 15, Al Seed, Ewan Downie, Alex Rigg, Anna-Helena McLean and the British Grotowski Project.

-Bill directs in a freelance capacity, as Associate Director with Grinagog Theatre (The Edibles, Little Ulla and Goldilocks and the Enormous Turnip), Aladdin and Cinderella for Glasgow Life, All’s Well That Ends Well in the Conservatoire, The Breathing House and One Good Beating for Rekindle, and Immaculate for Tabby Cat.
-He most recently performed as an actor in Wake me in the Morning at Oran Mor in Feb 2014, and regularly appears as a singer with Jericho Hill, a tribute to Johnny Cash.
+Bill directs in a freelance capacity with Grinagog Theatre (The Edibles, Little Ulla ), Glasgow Life (Ricky McWhittington, Aladdin, Cinderella) All’s Well That Ends Well in the Conservatoire, The Breathing House and One Good Beating for Rekindle, and Immaculate for Tabby Cat.
+He occasionally performs as an actor on stage and screen, and regularly appears as a singer with Jericho Hill, a tribute to Johnny Cash.

 Bill has worked in a variety of settings over his thirty-year career in the arts.